impostorsguides/impostorsguides.github.io/rbenv/part-1/1-i-content.md

 3.0.0
 ```

 So we can see that one of the things that the `if`-block does is help pin the Ruby version of a file we run based on the `.rbenv-version` file in the same directory.
+Judging by [the conversation in the PR](https://github.com/rbenv/rbenv/pull/298#issuecomment-11699902){:target="_blank" rel="noopener"}, this seems to be what the core team intended.
+On a personal level, it's also what I as a user would expect the behavior to be, so I can understand why they did what they did.

 Before moving on, I make sure to clean up the mess I made: